cloudflare/cloudflare-docs/products/fundamentals/src/content/notifications/assessing-notifications.md

 # What to do when receiving Notifications

-Each Notification has different information about what you can do or what is happening to your Cloudflare account.
-What you do next depends on the type of Notification you previously set up on your Cloudflare account.
+Each Notification carries different types of information about the status to your Cloudflare account, or the type of action you can take.

 <TableWrap>